cfe-lab/MiCall/CONTRIBUTING.md

     the version number, at least.
 Make sure that `production = False`, and the process counts are half the production values.
 Do the same comparison of `hostfile`.
-6. Run the same tests as you did in your own development environment, or at least one full run of data. cd /usr/local/share/miseq/development/ ./run_processor.py /data/miseq/YYMMDD*
+6. Process one full run of data. cd /usr/local/share/miseq/development/ ./run_processor.py /data/miseq/YYMMDD*
 7. Stop the `MISEQ_MONITOR.py` process after you check that it's not processing